Taiko2k/Tauon/docs/guide.md

 ### Transcoding albums

+This function allows you to transcode albums to a different codec.
+Files will be output to a dedicated folder and the original files will not be modified.

 Intended to be an easy way to reduce file sizes for copying tracks to devices with limited storage.
 Results will be of degraded quality (lossy codec) and should not be used for archival.

 1. Ensure FFMPEG is avaliable.
  - For Windows, download ffmpeg from https://ffmpeg.org/ and place 'ffmpeg.exe' in encoder directory.
-To find this folder press F9.
+To find this folder press F9 while the Tauon Music Box window is focused.
  - For Linux, install ffmpeg using your distro's package manager.
  - If you need MP3 output, repeat above steps for LAME (lame.exe).
 For Windows you may find lame.exe on the internet.
 For Linux consult your package manager.

 2. Optionally configure settings in MENU -> SETTINGS...-> TRANSCODE
  - 64Kbps OPUS provides good sound quality with small file size, but not many players are compatible with it.
+(Setting the 'write as .ogg extension' will improve compatibility)
  - 96kbps OGG, or 128kbs MP3 provide comparable quality and are more widely compatible.
  - The FLAC option should only be used to convert other lossless audio files.
 Note that the generated picture will still be a lossy thumbnail.
+(So you should delete it manually copy any original image)

 3. Right click a track and select, TRACK MENU -> TRANSCODE FOLDER to transcode the the tracks in the folder to which the track resides.
 Wait for it to finish.
  - If the yellow text in the top panel does not change for an extended amount of time, the transcode may have stalled.
 In this case you will need to restart the application as there is currently no handling on errors.